 Remember: any traumatic experience puppies have as youngsters will stick with them until adulthood.
 As such, it’s important to keep your puppy’s age in mind before you make any decisions.

-When your puppy gets their first set of vaccinations, wait 1-2 weeks so that its immune system has sufficient time to build a response to its recent shots.
+When your puppy gets their first set of vaccinations, wait 1-2 weeks so that their immune system has sufficient time to build a response to their recent shots.
 Doing this prevents your puppy from contracting a debilitating disease, such as canine distemper and parvovirus.

 Make sure your puppy is trained in the 5 basic commands.
 This will help protect your furry friend, prevent them from running off (especially in unfenced areas), and keep them away from other puppies.